UhhhAaron/SaladBind/internal/README.md

 #### XMRig: https://github.com/xmrig/xmrig/releases

 ## miners.json (DAG)
-Tip: When disabling algorithm, set the DAG value of the algorithm that you want to disable to `2147483647`, **DO NOT SET IT TO 0, -1 OR NULL** or else SaladBind will think that the algorithm is compatible because the GPU VRAM is higher than `0 or -1` or doesn't have a requirement `null`
+Tip: When disabling algorithm, set the DAG value of the algorithm that you want to disable to `2147483647`, **DO NOT SET IT TO 0, -1 OR NULL** or else SaladBind will think that the algorithm is compatible because the GPU VRAM is higher than `0 or -1` or doesn't have a requirement `null`.

 | Coin | Algorithm  | Mineable | Get dag source from |
 | ------------- | ------------- | ------------- | ------------- |